F5Networks/f5-google-gdm-templates-v2/examples/autoscale/bigiq/README.md

 ### Viewing WAF Logs

 - This solution utilizes [F5 Telemetry Streaming extension](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) which sends WAF logs to the Google Cloud Logging service.
-- You can view the WAF logs by going to the [Google Cloud Logging Console](https://console.cloud.google.com/logs) and querying for the value used for logId in the F5 BIG-IP Runtime Init My_Remote_Logs_Namespace configuration.
+- You can view the WAF logs by going to the [Google Cloud Logging Console](https://console.cloud.google.com/logs) and querying for the value used for the logId input parameter.
 The default value is ***f5-waf-logs***.

 ### Accessing the BIG-IP